Commitment to the Company

 Feeling like you have the capacity to do your work is not only about underlying ability, or job demands, but also about a company culture that makes you feel like you have the resources to succeed within a company.
 Feelings of self-efficacy have linked to burnout as well as overall job satisfaction and intent to leave.
-Indeed, the job demands- job resources model suggest that it is not the difficulty of a job that leads to burnout but the feeling of not having the resources available to you to meet the demands of the job.
-Burnout is often conceptualizes as the opposite of engagement, and so many of the questions below also are used in engagement surveys or burnout surveys.
+Indeed, the job demands- job resources model suggests that it is not the difficulty of a job that leads to burnout but the feeling of not having the resources available to you to meet the demands of the job.
+Burnout is often conceptualized as the opposite of engagement, and so many of the questions below also are used in engagement surveys or burnout surveys.

 The questions below aim to capture a broad range of feelings of self-efficacy, including those that are linked to seeing a future in the company (a measure correlated with intent to leave).

 - I can see myself growing and developing my career in this company.

 These questions are used and validated in both the private sector and the public sector Federal Employee Viewpoint Survey.